scribe-security/docs/docs/use-cases/software-producer/sharing-sboms.md

 ---
+sidebar_label: "Sharing SBOMs"
-title: Sharing SBOMs
+title: Sharing SBOMs with your software consumers
 sidebar_position: 4
 ---

-# Sharing SBOMs with your software consumers

 You can share SBOMs of versions that you publish with stakeholders such as consumers of the software you build.
 Go to **Products** catalog and find the relevant product card click ‘Invite Subscribers’ and input the email addresses of the stakeholders.